Amity University | B.Sc Admissions 2025

 Correct option: B

-Solution: Following is the correct sequence to find out profit after tax while preparing comparative income statement-
+Solution: Following is the correct sequence to find out profit after tax while preparing a comparative income statement-

 A: Deduct expenses